flowground/amazonaws-com-iotanalytics-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### CreateDataset
-### Creates a data set.
+> Creates a data set.
 A data set stores data retrieved from a data store by applying a "queryAction" (a SQL query) or a "containerAction" (executing a containerized application).
 This operation creates the skeleton of a data set.
-The data set can be populated manually by calling "CreateDatasetContent" or automatically according to a "trigger" you specify.
+The data set can be populated manually by calling "CreateDatasetContent" or automatically according to a "trigger" you specify.<br/>

 #### Input Parameters
 * `Action` - _required_